 DXC Technology has made efforts to reduce water consumption.
-In FY19, water consumption in the DXC portfolio was reduced by 16.8% over FY17 - 19 to 2,612,777 cubic meters, exceeding our global reduction target of 10%.
-New targets will be established.
+In FY20, water consumption in the DXC portfolio was reduced by 10.85% to 2,420,724 cubic meters, exceeding our global reduction target of 10%.
+DXC has established a 3-year target between FY19-FY22 for absolute reduction in water consumption by 15%.
 Water consumption is associated with the office facilities and data center facilities.
 All operational facilities were included in the scope aligned with the waste and energy data collection.
 Because many of the facilities are leased, water usage information is limited.
 Estimates have been used to help understand the company's annual consumption